 – The region is benefiting from the government’s touristic development plans.

-– It is one hour away from Natitingou.
+– It is quart an hour away from Natitingou city.

 – The lodge will contribute to the touristic development of north Benin.

 – It is within the vicinity of Pendjari National Park, which attracts over 6.000 tourists every year.

 – The views and landscape offer a number of potential trek routes.

 – The region still hosts a number of tribes, including the Otammari, which are well know for living traditionally in little “castles” called Tata.